Skip to content

 Family-friendly things to do at Aira Force and Gowbarrow Park

-Go on an outdoor adventure at Aira Force and Gowbarrow Park this autumn.
+Go on an outdoor adventure at Aira Force and Gowbarrow Park this spring.
 Whether you're following the pathway through the woodland to see the waterfall, looking for rare red squirrels or skimming stones on the shore of Ullswater there are plenty of outdoor adventures to be had come rain or shine.

 Eating at Aira Force